MatthiasDeToffoli/GlobalProjectCodeLibrary/README.md

 public class MySingleton:ASingleton<MySingleton>
 ```

 it implement ISingleton interface.
-It create the instance at the first call of the property instance.
+It create the instance at the first call of the property instance and set the unique Id in its constructor.
+This unique Id is set to empty string when the instance is removed.